cirosantilli/linux-cheat/compile/gcc/index.md

     gcc -M a.c

-outputs to stdout:
+Output to stdout:

     a.c : /usr/include/stdio.h \
         a.h

-to make this even more suitable for a makefile, you should suppress the standard system files with `-MM`:
+To make this even more suitable for a makefile, you should suppress the standard system files with `-MM`:

     gcc -MM a.c